 The objective for transient absorption spectroscopy is to allow high spectral resolution measurements to be performed at photon energies up to and potentially beyond the carbon K-edge.
 The higher repetition rate and stability of the laser should significantly improve the signal to noise and thus afford pump-probe measurements to be performed at these photon energies.

 We are now commissioning and optimising the performance of the beamline.
-Until completed, the specifications are estimates based on modelling and benchmark experiments performed on our 1 kHz beamline.
-Expected parameters for initial materials science experiments on the beamline are listed
+Parameters for initial materials science experiments on the beamline are listed